-See Dimensions and Weights section for rigging illustration, and center-of-gravity dimensional data.
+See Dimensions and Weights section for rigging illustration and center-of-gravity dimensional data.
 Refer to the typical unit operating weights table before proceeding.

 - 1. Confirm unit does not need additional moves by fork lift. - 2.
-For 12.5 to 25 ton units, prepare unit for rigging by removing the front and end base rail bumper protection.

-Important: For unit protection, the top crate should remain in place during lifting.
+Prepare unit for rigging as follows: - 6 to 12.5 ton units: remove all drill screws fastening wood protection to metal base rail.
+Remove all screws securing wooden protection to wooden top crate. - 15 to 25 ton units: remove the front base rail bumper protection. - Important: For unit protection, the top crate should remain in place during lifting.
 If it must be removed prior to lifting, protect unit from damage.
 Top crate must be removed prior to operation.